Spitzer observations of SN 2014J and properties of mid-IR emission in Type Ia supernovae: Constraints on emission from CS dust

 \section{Constraints on emission from CS dust}

 The existence of CS material around individual nearby SNe~Ia has been suggested by studies of sodium absorption lines \citep[e.g. SNe 1999cl, 2006X, 2007le, and PTF11kx][]{patat2007,blondin2009,simon2009,dilday2012}.
 High-resolution spectra reveal the presence of time-variable and blueshifted \NaID features, possibly originating from CSM within the progenitor system.
 Studies of large samples of SNe~Ia \citep{sternberg2011} find that half of all SNe~Ia with detectable \NaID absorption at the host-galaxy redshift have \NaID line profiles with significant blueshifted absorption relative to the strongest absorption component.
 This indicates that the absorption occurs in the vicinity of the progenitor systems rather than in the ISM.
-For SN~2014J, high-resolution spectra show that the line of sight is very rich in absorbing material, but reveal no signs of time-variable \NaID absorption \citep{goobar2014a,foley2014,welty2014,2014arXiv1407.5723R}.
+For SN~2014J, high-resolution spectra reveal no signs of time-variable \NaID absorption \citep{goobar2014a,foley2014,welty2014,ritchey2015,maeda2016}, consistent with a clean CS environment within $\sim 10^{17}$ cm.
+However, \citet{graham2015} finds time-variable \KI, which might be due to ionization of material at even larger distances ($\sim 10^{19}$ cm).
 The wavelength dependent extinction towards SN~2014J has been measured with great accuracy using a very wide wavelength range, 0.2 -- 2.2\,$\mu$m, through a combination of {\it Hubble Space Telescope} and ground-based observations. \citet{amanullah2014} found that the reddening can be described with either a MW-type extinction law with a low value of the total-to-selective extinction, $R_{V} = 1.4 \pm 0.1$, i.e., corresponding to non-standard dust grains in the ISM, or by invoking the effective extinction law from \citet{goobar2008}.
 The latter arises from multiple scattering of photons on ``normal'' dust grains, but surrounding the supernova, i.e., in the CS medium, as also discussed by \citet{wang2005}.

 Non-standard reddening has been noted in studies of individual and large samples of SNe~Ia.
 For example, the extinction of SN~2006X was studied in \citet{folatelli2010}, showing that the reddening is incompatible with the average extinction law of the Milky Way.
 Their findings augmented the large body of evidence indicating that the reddening of many SNe~Ia show a steeper wavelength dependence ($R_{V} < 3.1$) than that which is typically observed for stars in our Galaxy.
 Previously, \citet{nobili2008} derived $R_{V}=1.75 \pm 0.27$ from a statistical study of 80 low-redshift SNe~Ia.
 Similarly, when the colour-brightness relation is fitted jointly with cosmological parameters in the SN~Ia Hubble diagram, using a wide range of SN~Ia redshifts, low values of $R_{V}$ are obtained \citep[see e.g.][for a recent compilation]{betoule2014}.